 Sure, thank you.

 Sure.
-Hi, Yael.
+Hi, Yale.
 Again, thanks for calling in and appreciate the question.
-So on PCNSL, yeah, I mean, you're exactly right.
+So on PCNFL, you're exactly right.
 What we have said is We expect that we're going to be in a position, or at least we're hoping to be in a position, where we could be fully enrolled in that study in 2027.
 So our expectation would be we could have a substantial update on enrollment in the first half of 2027.
 Right now, of course, we're a long way from that.
 We'll continue to provide updates as we know more going through the year.
 But right now, I'd say we're cautiously optimistic.
 We are on track. and we look forward to having that discussion at that time.

 No, thank you.
 No, it's on track.
 You're exactly right.
 It's This is one of the issues, of course, when you're developing a drug in an ultra-orphan space.
 There are just, frankly, not a lot of those patients around.
 So we will go, as we have in the past, some months where we don't have any patients, then some months where we get two or three.
 On any given month, your description is lumpy, is spot on.
 But as we take a step back and we say, not on any given month, but are we on track? to hit our enrollment targets in time for a disclosure first half of 2027.
 And I'd say, yes, we continue to see the same kind of performance over time that we have been.
 Excitement continues to be very strong.
 And as I say, we look forward to providing that update with the full data set in 2027.
 But stay tuned.
 We'll provide updated guidance as we go along through the year.
-Great questions.
+Great question.

 Okay, great.
-Thanks a lot.
-And again, congrats on the progress.
+Thanks a lot, and again, congrats on the progress.

 Thank you very much.
 I appreciate it.